decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 (...)
 ```

-In the example above, the first argument represents the incoming properties.
-If you're using properties in your class, we recommend defining a custom interface, specifying what parameters are expected and their types, this helps validate inputs and makes debugging easier.
+If you're using properties in your class, we recommend defining a custom interface for the properties, specifying what properties are expected and their types, this helps validate inputs and makes debugging easier.

-You can access the scene's properties by writing `props.<propertyName>`.
+You can access the scene's properties by writing `props.<propertyName>` anywhere in the scnee object.

 ## Lifecycle methods

-The `ScriptableScene` object has several *lifecycle methods* that are executed on specific moments relative to when the scene is loaded, interacted with or abandoned.
-The scene object you define can override the default lifecycle methods, which leys you run code at particular times in the process.
+The `ScriptableScene` object has several *lifecycle methods* that are executed at different times relative to when the scene is loaded, interacted with or abandoned.
+When you define your custom scene class, you override the default lifecycle methods of the `ScriptableScene` class, this lets you write code that runs at particular times in the process.

+As general rules, remember that:

 * Methods prefixed with `will` are called right before something happens.
 * Methods prefixed with `did` are called right after something happens.

 Below is an example containing a class and hooks to lifecycle methods.

-Note that all these methods are asynchronous

 ```tsx
 import { ScriptableScene, createElement } from 'metaverse-api'